 1960: After founding the Tamla and Motown record labels in 1959, Berry Gordy Jr. incorporated them into the Motown Records corporation.

 1963: After their third appearance on the ITV show Thank Your Lucky Stars, the Beatles drove to the London town of Richmond to see a performance by new R&B group The Rolling Stones at the Crawdaddy Club.
-It was the first time the Beatles had seen the Stones, and the two groups became friends and chart rivals throughout the 1960s.
+It was the first time the Beatles saw the Stones, and the two groups became friends and chart rivals throughout the 1960s.

 1966: The Spencer Davis Group topped the UK singles chart for the second time with “Somebody Help Me.”

 1967: The Bee Gees released their debut American single, “New York Mining Disaster 1941.”
 Aside from the success of the group’s “Spicks and Specks” single in Australia, it was the first release of the group’s international career and their first song to enter the charts in both the UK and the US.

 1967: David Bowie released “The Laughing Gnome.”
 The novelty single failed to chart after its initial release, but on its re-release in 1973, reached #6 on the British charts.

 1969: Three days after the release of their single “Get Back,” John Lennon and Paul McCartney were back in the studio for the recording of The Beatles’ next single, “The Ballad Of John And Yoko.”
 Neither guitarist George Harrison nor drummer Ringo Starr were present at the session, as Harrison was out looking for a new house to buy and Starr was working on the set of the film The Magic Christian.

 1969: “In the Ghetto” by Elvis Presley was released as a single from his tenth studio album, From Elvis in Memphis.
 Originally titled “The Vicious Circle,” the song became Presley’s first top 10 hit in the US in four years, peaking at #3.